BuildForSDG/agriconnect/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Before Starting

+If this project sounds interesting to you and you'd like to contribute, thank you!
+First, you can send a mail to [buildforsdg@andela.com](mailto:buildforsdg@andela.com) to indicate your interest, why you'd like to support and what forms of support you can bring to the table.

 ## Pull Request Process

 1. Ensure any install or build dependencies are fully documented in `requirements.txt`.